tremho/odp-documentation/guide_book/src/how/ec/battery/11b-unit_tests.md

 }

 ```
-These will test to see that we can change the values for the remaining capacity and remaining time alarms.
+These will verify that we can change the values for the remaining capacity and remaining time alarms.

 ### Testing a feature that isn't implemented